AI Workshop: learn to build apps with AI →

 GET

 GET is the most used method.
-It’s the one that’s used when you type an URL in the browser address bar, or when you click a link.
+It’s the one that’s used when you type a URL in the browser address bar, or when you click a link.

 It asks the server to send the requested resource as a response.

-HEAD is just like GET, but tells the server to not send the response body back.
+HEAD is just like GET, but tells the server not to send the response body.
 Just the headers.

 POST